top of page

 The Ayahuasca at Parign Hak is brewed exclusively with the sustainably cultivated yellow Ayahuasca Vine (Banisteriopsis Caapi) and sustainably cultivated Chacruna leaves (Psychotria Viridis).
 There are no other admixtures in our Ayahuasca brew.

 We purposefully limit the number of retreat participants to a maximum of six.
 The small group size will ensure that our hosts are comfortable with the visitors, and also will ensure that each participant receives as much personal attention as possible during ceremony and throughout the retreat.
 The ceremony leader is a woman, and we guarantee the physical integrity of every one of our participants.
 The morning after each ceremony, we have an integration circle and offer personal debriefs throughout the day, as needed.
-It is aimed at assisting participants as much as possible in their individual holistic cleansing, healing and learning process and in their personal development and spiritual growth.
+This is aimed at assisting participants as much as possible in their individual holistic cleansing, healing and learning process and in their personal development and spiritual growth.
 We explicitly ask recreational Ayahuasca users to abstain from participating.

 THE JOURNEY TO PARIGN HAK